inno-devops-labs/DevSecOps-Intro/labs/submission8.md

 - `cosign.key` — ECDSA private key, passphrase-protected
 - `cosign.pub` — corresponding public key used for verification

-> Both files are committed to the repository.
-The private key is passphrase-protected.
+>The private key is passphrase-protected.
 In production, the private key should never be committed to version control and should be stored in a secrets manager (e.g. HashiCorp Vault, AWS KMS).

 ---